 - Ownership requirement

-- Turnover requirement
+- Gross Income requirement

 - Business activity requirement

-2.1 Ownership requirement
+- 2.1 Ownership requirement

 Natural persons must at all times during the year of assessment hold the entire share capital of the company.
-The shares must be held for their own benefit and not as a nominee.
+The(se) shares must be held for their own benefit and not as a nominee.
 Shareholders or members may not at any time during the year of assessment hold any shares or have any interest in the equity of any other company.
-(Excluded are shares in companies as contemplated in paragraph (a) of the definition of 'listed company' and any portfolio in a collective investment scheme contemplated in paragraph (e) of the definition of 'company' in section 1 of the Act.)
 Any shares or any interest in such other company, albeit for one day during the year of assessment will disqualify such taxpayer notwithstanding the fact that all the other requirements have been met.
 The reference to 'any other company' includes a close corporation, a dormant company and a co-operative.